 When not discussing solar panel installations, Greg likes to noodle on analogue synthesizers, his theremin and other electronic music devices.
 His family are tolerant of this to some extent!

 Greg installed a 5kwh solar system through Positive Charge about 4 years ago (yes – if he looks familiar he was one of our case studies!).
-He now runs my amplifiers through daylight hours without worrying about the environmental impact.
+He now runs many amplifiers through daylight hours without worrying about the environmental impact.

 With a little help from our friends